gkock/jlayer-apps/GameOfLife/README.md

 - Unit Class `LifeCell` is used for coding the game from a cell's point of view.
 - Class `LifeUniverse` establishes the global structure and adds the global dynamics.

-Further details  can be found on the website [www.jlayer.org](http://www.jlayer.org/).
+Further details  can be found on the [JLayer Website](http://www.jlayer.org/example_GameOfLife_Notes.html).